Skip to content

 Abstract: From 2020 on, the Swiss Federal Statistical Office started to update the land use/cover statistics over Switzerland for the fifth time.
 To help and lessen the heavy workload of the interpretation process, partially or fully automated approaches are being considered.
 The goal of this project was to evaluate the role of spatio-temporal neighbors in predicting class changes between two periods for each survey sample point.

-The methodolgy focused on change detection, by finding as many unchanged tiles as possible and miss as few changed tiles as possible.
+The methodology focused on change detection, by finding as many unchanged tiles as possible and miss as few changed tiles as possible.
 Logistic regression was used to assess the contribution of spatial and temporal neighbors to the change detection.
 While time deactivation and less-neighbors have a 0.2% decrease on the balanced accuracy, the space deactivation causes 1% decrease.
 Furthermore, XGBoost, random forest (RF), fully convolutional network (FCN) and recurrent convolutional neural network (RCNN) performance are compared by the means of a custom metric, established with the help of the interpretation team.
 For the spatial-temporal module, FCN outperforms all the models with a value of 0.259 for the custom metric, whereas the logistic regression indicates a custom metrics of 0.249.

 Then, FCN and RF are tested to combine the best performing model with the model trained by OFS on image data only.
 When using temporal-spatial neighors and image data as inputs, the final integration module achieves 0.438 in custom metric, against 0.374 when only the the image data is used.